Random Order Set Cover is as Easy as Offline: A Polynomial-Time Algorithm for General Costs

 In every round $\thist$ for which $\Upsilon^\thist$ holds, the expected cost of the sampled sets $\mathcal{R}^\thist$ is $\kappa_{v^\thist} \cdot \langle c, x^{\lastt}\rangle / \beta = \kappa_{v^\thist}$ (by \cref{inv:loc_cost}).
 The algorithm pays an additional $\kappa_{v^\thist}$ in \cref{line:gencost_backup}, and hence the total expected cost per round is at most $2\cdot \kappa_{v^\thist}$.

-Combining \cref{lem:weighted_klchange,lem:weighted_utchange}, and setting the constants $C_1 = 2$ and $C_2 = 2e$, we have
+Combining \cref{lem:weighted_klchange,lem:weighted_utchange}, and setting the constants $C_1 = 2$ and $C_2 = 4e$, we have

 which cancels the expected change in the algorithm's cost.
-Since neither the potential $\Phi$ nor the cost paid by the algorithm change during rounds in which $\Upsilon^\thist$ does not hold, we have the inequality
+Since neither the potential $\Phi$ nor the cost paid by the algorithm change during rounds in which $\Upsilon^\thist$ does not hold, for all $\thist$ we have the inequality